boazbk/crypto/lec_10_public_key_intro.md

 A function $f:\{0,1\}^*\rightarrow\{0,1\}^*$ is a _one way function_ if it is efficiently computable and for every $n$ and a $poly(n)$ time adversary $A$, the probability over $x\leftarrow_R\{0,1\}^n$ that $A(f(x))$ outputs $x'$ such that $f(x')=f(x)$ is negligible.

 The "OWF conjecture" is the conjecture that one way functions exist.
-It turns out to be a necessary and sufficient condition for much of cryptography.
+It turns out to be a necessary and sufficient condition for much of private key cryptography.
 That is, the following theorem is known (by combining works of many people):

 > # {.theorem title="One way functions and private key cryptography" #privkeydef}